dancurrotto/dotnet-core-simple/src/dotnet-core-simple-web-ui/kubernetes/commands.md

-Log into the azure cli
+Log into the azure cli:

  az login

-Manually create a service principal
+Manually create a service principal:

     az ad sp create-for-rbac --skip-assignment

-Grab the appId and password out of the JSON that is displayed>
+Grab the appId and password out of the JSON that is displayed:

 Get the credentials and merge them into the current context:

     az aks get-credentials --resource-group [resource group] --name [cluster name] --overwrite-existing

 Clone the repo and navigate to it.